-Welcome to the SPIRES study website.
-SPIRES is a multi-centre randomised controlled study to assess the feasibility of a functional standing frame programme for people with severe stroke during their hospital-based stroke rehabilitation.
+Welcome to the SPIRES trial website.
+SPIRES is a multi-centre randomised controlled trial to assess the feasibility of a functional standing frame programme for people with severe stroke during their hospital-based stroke rehabilitation.

-This website provides a range of information about the study, and resources both for people who have had a stroke and physiotherapists, which we hope you will find helpful.
-The website will develop over the course of the study, with regular news updates to keep you informed about our progress.
+This website provides a range of information about the trial, and resources both for people who have had a stroke and physiotherapists, which we hope you will find helpful.
+The website will develop over the course of the trial, with regular news updates to keep you informed about our progress.

 If there is additional information that you would find helpful please let us know via email so that we can improve the site for everyone.